Special Programs

 The Public Administration Five-Year Program is a dual degree program that offers students the opportunity to earn a Bachelor of Arts degree (B.A.) from Columbia College and a Master of Public Administration degree (M.P.A.) from the School of International and Public Affairs in five years.

-Once admitted to the joint program, students complete their senior year at Columbia College, by taking mostly graduate-level courses that are approved by SIPA to count toward the M.P.A.
+Once admitted to the joint program, students complete their senior year at Columbia College by taking mostly graduate-level courses that are approved by SIPA to count toward the M.P.A.

 To be eligible for the program, students must have, by the end of their junior year, been enrolled in Columbia College for at least four semesters, completed a minimum of 93 credits, achieved competence in a modern foreign language, and completed all Columbia College Core Curriculum requirements.
-They must also have satisfied all requirements for a major or concentration, with the possible exception of two courses (i.e., needing no more than 6-8 credits to complete the major or concentration).
-These two courses toward the major or concentration may be taken during the senior year while completing 24 points of other coursework that will be accepted by SIPA.
+They must also have satisfied all requirements for a major, with the possible exception of two courses (i.e., needing no more than 6-8 credits to complete the major or concentration).
+These two courses toward the major may be taken during the senior year while completing 24 points of other coursework that will be accepted by SIPA.

 One 3-point course approved by SIPA may be taken in the junior year.
 It may be possible to take courses toward the M.P.A. degree during the summer between the junior and senior year, with prior approval.